Electric blue (color): Iridescent electric blue

 This shade of electric blue reflects the kind which is only metaphorically "electric".
 Its iridescence is also metaphoric.

 Medium electric blue

-The color displayed at right, titled medium electric blue, is the electric blue which "had an immense vogue in the latter 19th century".
+The color displayed adjacent, titled medium electric blue, is the electric blue which "had an immense vogue in the latter 19th century".
 Its source is a textile sample from the 1890s.

 Today, this tone remains typical of "electric blue" fabrics in the mass market.

 Dark electric blue

 Dark electric blue is a dark cyan color that is the color called electric blue, formalized as a color in the ISCC–NBS system in 1955.

 The normalized color coordinates for dark electric blue are identical to Payne's grey, which was first recorded as a color name in English in 1835.

 In nature

 Crustaceans

 The electric blue crayfish is a species of freshwater crayfish endemic to Florida.

 Reptiles

 The electric blue gecko was first discovered by biologist William in the 1950s.